Lederfabrik Heilbronn: Social role

 Members of the Victor family belonged to the board of the Centralverein der Deutschen Lederindustrie (Berlin) and the advisory board of the Heilbronn Chamber of Industry and Commerce.
-Eugen Victor was chairman of the Reichsbund of Jewish front-line soldiers in Heilbronn.
+Eugen Julius Victor (* December 16, 1898 in Heilbronn) was chairman of the Reichsbund of Jewish front-line soldiers in Heilbronn.
 Sigmund Victor died on May 16, 1930.
 The Victor brothers established various local foundations: in 1915, one endowed with 150,000 marks for workers in need.
 The city was granted a foundation with the assets of 20,000 marks, intended for the support of poor citizens.
 "The Victors were among the most respected citizens and factory owners in the city.“.

 Victoria Wolff, née Trude Victoria Victor (* December 10, 1903 in Heilbronn; † September 16, 1992 in Los Angeles), the daughter of Jacob Victor, became a well-known U.S. writer and screenwriter after her emigration.
 She grew up with her parents in Heilbronn, where it is said that the young Albert Einstein once tried to give her lessons in mathematics.

 Nazi-era

 As soon as the Nazis came to power in 1933, disruptions and harassment of the company began.
 A Werkschar group had to be set up.
 Quote: "Werkscharen were formed in the factories under the Nazi regime as a "vanguard group for the dissemination of the National Socialist worldview".
 Their members were recruited from the company "followers".
 The "Werkschar" had to be able "without external means of power, precisely in the hour of danger, to instantly eliminate and eradicate any disturbance, disorder, or even irresponsible agitation that might arise".
 After Jacob Victor's death on June 12, 1934, only a few members of the workforce dared to attend the funeral; "an intrepid machine foreman sounded the factory siren as a final salute".

-In the meantime, Max Victor, the second son of Jacob Victor II, had joined the company after being forced to give up his position as a research assistant at the Kiel Institute for the World Economics and Maritime Transport.
+In the meantime, Max Victor (* May 3, 1905 in Heilbronn), the second son of Jacob Victor II, had joined the company after being forced to give up his position as a research assistant at the Kiel Institute for the World Economics and Maritime Transport.
 Robert Victor, the second son of Sigmund Victor, who also worked at the factory, emigrated to South Africa at an early age.